Seddryck/NBi/_documentation/etl-define.md

 **Important remarks:**

 * Currently (will be changed in a near future) NBi *only* supports testing etls' runs **on the same server** than the tests.
 It means that it’s not possible to run your tests on your own computer (or on your build server) and try to execute remotely an SSIS package.
-* The tests will only be executed if **SSIS 2014 is installed** on the server running the test.
-This constraint is removed in **v1.11**.
-Since this version NBi supports Sql Server 2008R2, Sql Server 2012 and Sql Server 2014.
+* This version NBi supports Sql Server 2008R2, Sql Server 2012 and Sql Server 2014.
 * **Only SSIS packages** can be executed (Support for others Etl is not planned)

 Etl could be defined in two placeholders: the setup and the system-under-test.